 MomTricks Picks: Which Baby Bouncers Do We Like?

-The Fisher-Price Rainforest Bouncer (click here to check price)is our choice for the #1 baby bouncer for several reasons.
+The Fisher-Price Rainforest Bouncer (click here to check price on Amazon)is our choice for the #1 baby bouncer for several reasons.
 First of all, it has an amazing amount of features for such a reasonably-priced baby bouncer.
 It is battery-operated (takes 4 “D” batteries) and has a number of features that use the battery power.

 It has a built-in music player that includes twelve songs, and a light-up waterfall that is very entertaining for children.
 When your baby plays with the included toys, the Rainforest Bouncer makes a sound effect as a reward.
 If you think the sound effects and music might be annoying, don’t worry; the volume can be easily adjusted.